-Students in residence agree to be governed by the StFX University Community Code and the Residence Life Community Standards, and to assume responsibility for their own actions or those of their guests, for their room and, along with other residents, for the common areas and assets of their house.
+Students in residence agree to be governed by the StFX University Community Code, the Residence Life Community Standards and the University Alcohol Policy and Residence Contract and to assume responsibility for their own actions or those of their guests, for their room and, along with other residents, for the common areas and assets of their house.

-No refunds of fees, for residence or food service, will be made if students are temporarily absent from residence.
+No refunds of fees for residence or food service will be made if students are temporarily absent from residence.
 This includes absences for academic reasons such as practice teaching.
 Refunds are processed only after the appropriate paperwork has been completed and room keys have been returned.